BorisDog/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 `TopologyType table`_ for transitioning to other topologies.
 In particular, the driver MUST NOT use the number of hosts from the initial SRV lookup to decide what topology to start in.

+A default connection string option for ``loadBalanced=true`` MUST be valid in a TXT record, and driver validation of the TXT records MUST allow for this option to also be a part of the connection string.

+When ``loadBalanced=true`` is an option in the TXT record, the driver MUST NOT poll for changes in the SRV record.
+When in this mode, the driver MUST NOT publish any SDAM events until the SRV lookup completes and is successful.

 heartbeatFrequencyMS
 ````````````````````